StonyBrookDB/libhadoopgis/README.md

 Hadoop. *libhadoopgis* comes with a set of easy to use scripts which enables you to run hadoopgis queries on Amazon EMR.

+The current version of libhadoopgis supports two major steps in the spatial processing pipeline:
+1. Spatial data partitioning:

+  The raw data is partitioned using different partitioning methods.

+  The first step in data partitioning creates a file containing the geometries of the partitions.
+This step can be done on a single-node computer or using MapReduce.

+  The second step maps the data into their respective partitions they belong to.
+If there are multiple sets of data, they are co-partitioned, which produce the same partition geometry for all of them.

+2. Spatial queries:

+  The input data of this step can be the partitioned data from the first step.

+  The data set or sets are processed based on the user-given spatial predicate.

 ## Library Dependencies:
 *libhadoopgis* relies on two libraries for performing spatial data processing.
 An [EMR bootstrap action] (http://docs.aws.amazon.com/ElasticMapReduce/latest/DeveloperGuide/emr-plan-bootstrap.html) script is provided in the libhadopgis repository.